 Instructions

-- In a bowl combine flour, cornmeal, sugar, baking powder, baking soda and salt.
+- In a medium bowl, combine flour, cornmeal, sugar, garlic powder, onion powder, baking powder, baking soda, and salt.

-- Add 1 tablespoon butter to a a 10" cast iron skillet and place in the oven.
+- Add 1 tablespoon butter to a 10-inch cast iron skillet and place it in the oven for 3 to 4 minutes or until warmed and the butter is melted.

 - Remove the skillet from the oven and pour the batter into the pan.
-Top with remaining cheese.
+Sprinkle with the reserved jalapenos.

-- Bake 25-30 minutes or until a toothpick comes out clean.
+- Bake 23 to 27 minutes or until a toothpick comes out clean.

 Notes